 So, it is imperative for leaders in the F&B space to figure out the right cloud solutions and whether to procure it as a SaaS (Software-as-a-Service) offering or build one of your own based on IaaS (infrastructure-as-a-Service) or PaaS (Platform-as-a-Service).
 For this, the top management must clearly understand their needs and constraints.

 For example, a significant chunk of large companies uses proprietary data centers to route their cloud traffic.
 Unfortunately, it leads to an additional 10% to 20% outflow in terms of hosting cost and increases latency, leading to a sub-par user experience.
 It also requires you to deploy native networking and security tooling for improved security measures.
-But these are useful in some specific use cases, and only 20% of organizations are expected to use this for their organization.
+But these are useful in some specific use cases, and only

-Similarly, only 20% of the companies opt for zero-trust applications that run without a network perimeter.
+20% of the companies opt for zero-trust applications that run without a network perimeter.
 It allows a holistic balance of cost optimization with protection against the most common attack types.
 But these do not offer the leeway required to develop sophisticated applications, which can act as a bottleneck for some organizations.

 So there is a need to understand that there is no one-size-fits-all concept for cloud adoption.
 Instead, it is vital for you to understand your brand's constraints and find a solution that best caters to their needs.